RQISL/portfolio-project-5-robert-quinlan/README.md

 * Login
-* use the Google Authenticator app and open the screen display of the code number and Verify Your Identity page "Verification Code" and insert the code in the box then click on Verify button.
+* use the Google Authenticator app and open the screen display of the code number and Verify Your Identity page "Verification Code" and insert the code in the box then click on the Verify button.
 * Click on the button "Create new app"
 * Type in the box “project-4-order-foods”
 * Select Europe
 * Click on the "Create app" button
-* To click "art-gallery-elena" to open
+* Click "art-gallery-elena" to open
 * Click on "Deploy" on the top menu
 * On RQISL next to the box copy from GitHub <https://github.com/RQISL/portfolio-project-5-robert-quinlan> to paste onto the box then click on to "search" button
 * prompt shows the link active then click on the "connect" button
 * Make sure to check the "Enable Automatic" button is on
 * click on the "Deploy Branch" button
-* Prompts active on the screen until the completed
+* Prompts are active on the screen until the completed
 * Click on the "View" button to open the page

 ### The deployed site is now live [Art Gallery](https://art-gallery-elena-d4d9090ab15b.herokuapp.com/)